technomancy/leiningen/doc/TUTORIAL.md

 [Maven Central](https://search.maven.org/).

-[Clojars](https://clojars.org/) is the Clojure community's centralized maven repository, while [Central](https://search.maven.org/) is for the wider JVM community.
+[Clojars](https://clojars.org/) is the Clojure community's centralized Maven repository, while [Central](https://search.maven.org/) is for the wider JVM community.

 You can add third-party repositories by setting the `:repositories` key